 - By campaigning for national and international policy changes that will help the world’s poor.

 The Cambridge Oxfam Group is a group of volunteers in the Cambridge UK area who, in their spare time, help Oxfam by local fundraising with events and collections to pay for emergency and development work in the developing world.

 What are the different parts of Oxfam in Cambridge?

 Oxfam has several identities in Cambridge, and it can be confusing at first.

-Oxfam shops – The most obvious presence of Oxfam – there are four in Cambridge.
-These are on Bridge Street, Mill Road, Sidney Street (a bookshop) and Burleigh Street.
+Oxfam shops – The most obvious presence of Oxfam – there are three in Cambridge.
+These are on Bridge Street, Sidney Street (a bookshop) and Burleigh Street.

 Cambridge Oxfam Group – Our group of volunteers who have other day jobs.
-We work closely with the regional fundraising department of Oxfam (currently based in London) and sometimes with local shops.
+We work closely with the regional fundraising department of Oxfam and sometimes with local shops.

 What does the Cambridge Oxfam Group do?

 Basically anything that we can think of that will help!